 - Water well.
 Watering after planting is one of the most important steps.

-- Support the tomato with stakes, cages or a string trellis.
+- Support the tomato with stakes, cages or by using my #1 TOMATO TIP a string trellis.
 Cages are the best supports for hybrid tomatoes - a string trellis is the best for heirlooms.

 - As the tomato grows, remove any leaves that are below the first set of flowers. (more on why later).